F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/l2_forward_cat.rst

 Running the Application
 -----------------------

-To run the example in a ``linuxapp`` environment and enable CAT on cpus 0-2:
+To run the example in a ``linux`` environment and enable CAT on cpus 0-2:

 .. code-block:: console